Perfecting the Classic Mountain Picnic in Banff National Park

 Central Park is conveniently located in downtown Banff with easy access to parking.
-Stop by the Wild Flour Artisan Bakery or the JK bakery and cafe on Bear Street to pick up sandwiches made with fresh baked bread, pastries and other bakery goodies, soup, or coffee-to-go.
-You’ll also find a good assortment of wheat-free menu items at either bakery, and JK’s sandwiches can be ordered ahead of time for easy pick up.
+Stop by the Wild Flour Artisan Bakery or JK bakery and cafe on Bear Street to pick up sandwiches made with freshly baked bread, pastries, and other bakery goodies, soup, or coffee-to-go.
+You’ll also find a good assortment of wheat-free menu items at either bakery, and JK’s sandwiches can be ordered ahead of time for easy pickup.

 Cascade Ponds - Just across the highway at the start of the Minnewanka Loop you'll find Cascade Ponds.
 Cook your lunch over a campfire or take shelter in one of the covered cooking areas.
 There is a woodlot for firewood, so just bring a small hatchet and you'll be all set.

-Johnston Canyon – located along the Bow Valley Parkway near Castle Junction, I recommend packing up some cinnamon buns, a thermos of coffee, and some fresh fruit for a trail breakfast to beat the crowds.
-Aim to reach the Upper Falls, 2.7 km one way, early enough to soak in some solitude before the rest of the day hikers hit the trail mid-morning.
+Located along the Bow Valley Parkway near Castle Junction, I recommend packing up some cinnamon buns, a thermos of coffee, and some fresh fruit for a trail breakfast to beat the crowds.
+Aim to reach the Upper Falls, 2.7 km (1.7 mi.) one way, early enough to soak in some solitude before the rest of the day hikers hit the trail mid-morning.

-Travelers coming from Lake Louise can stop by Laggan’s Bakery in the Village to pick up sandwiches, fresh baking, and other delectable items to go.
+Travellers coming from Lake Louise can stop by Laggan’s Bakery of Trailhead Café in the Village to pick up sandwiches, fresh baking, and other delectable items to go.
 And I highly recommend the cookies!

-For a guided tour, join Discover Banff Tours on their Columbia Icefields Parkway Sightseeing Tour.
-You’ll enjoy an alpine picnic lunch at Peyto Lake, famous for its milky turquoise color.
+For a guided tour, join Discover Banff Tours on their Columbia Icefields Parkway Sightseeing Tour and enjoy a picnic lunch at one of the stunning turquoise lakes along the way.